ARTICLE 1: NAME

 Section 1: Vote

-These bylaws may be amended by a two-thirds vote at the next scheduled meeting of the Consortium.
+These bylaws may be amended by a simple majority vote at the next scheduled meeting of the Consortium.

 Section 2: Notification